 Denis Savard signed with the Tampa Bay Lightning, on July 29, 1993, after spending the previous three seasons with the Canadiens.
 Savard scored 18 goals and 46 points during the 1993-94 season.
-He was traded to the Chicago Blackhawks during the following season, the team that originally drafted him and he had great success with.
+During the following season, he was traded to the Chicago Blackhawks, the team that originally drafted him and he had great success with.

 On July 29, 2003, the Boston Bruins announced the retirement of Cam Neely’s No. 8.
 His number was raised to the rafters to join other greats in franchise history during a ceremony on Jan.
 12, 2004.

-Neely, who is the current president of the Bruins, scored 344 goals and 590 points in 525 career games for the team.
+Neely, the current president of the Bruins, scored 344 goals and 590 points in 525 career games.

 Happy Birthday to You